skeeto/enchive/README.md

 There's no effort at error recovery.
 It bails out on early on the first error.
 It should clean up any incomplete files when it does so.

+No effort is made to set stdin and stdout to binary mode.
+For Windows this means passing data through Enchive using stdin/stdout isn't useful.
+This is low priority because Microsoft's [UCRT file streams are broken anyway][pipe] when pipes are involved.

 ## Format

 The process for encrypting a file: